SalomePlatform/hexablock/doc/tui_sphergrid.rst

 To add a spherical grid, the following data are required:

-- the vertex of the central hexahedron: *pt*
+- the center (vertex) of the central hexahedron: *pt*
-- the vector corrsponding to the diametrically opposite vertex to the initial vertex: *dv*
+- the vector corresponding to the diametrically opposite vertex to the initial vertex: *dv*
 - the number of embedded hexahedra: *n*
-- **todo??????** :*k*
+- the coefficient of growth:*k*

 Make a spherical grid::

 	 elts = doc.makeSpherical(pt, dv, n, k)

+The result is an array of hexahedra starting with the central and other hexahedral are arranged layer by layer from the center.
+Each layer contains six hexahedral always in the following order: two along the X axis, then 2 for the Y axis and 2 for the Z axis.

 Example
 -------